iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 </div>

-This was initially intended to debunk the traditional concept of network segmentation as obsolete in the context of Azure, and briefly offer a better replacement: the concept of Network Security Modes.
+In this post, I challenge the traditional concept of network segmentation and suggest a model that is better suited for Azure: Network Security Modes.

-While expanding the context, I ended up giving away my principles for network architecture documentation, which I have been refining for the last 10+ years.
+Started as an effort to debunk outdated concepts, I ended up giving away my principles for designing network architecture, which I have been refining for the last 10+ years.

 I keep it abstracted to only one step away from a complete LLD that you can reuse to build a modern Hub-and-Spoke network topology in Azure.

-Organic, AI-free writing.

 <!--more-->